Fairness in Ranking: A Survey: Fair Supervised learning

 \spara{Insights. } As the definition optimizes for equality of exposure (exposure is the outcome), rather than equity, this means that the (potentially biased) qualification of a candidate is not taken into account, which suggests that its underlying assumption is a WAE worldview.
 We denote however, that because exposure is defined through the probability to appear in the top position, it indirectly contains a measurement of document relevance.
 We further denote that by setting $\gamma$ to 0, the WYSIWYG worldview can also be adopted.

-The method is concerned with pre-existing biases that lead to a biased observation process and in turn disparate exposure distributions.
-Given that, the fairness definition belongs to the framework of substantive EO, yet the authors do not explicitly state their beliefs about score distributions in $CS$, and so they do not explicitly map their approach to either Rawlsian or luck-egalitarian EO framework.
-However, as the method is agnostic to ``true'' score distributions and optimizes for equal exposure in decision space $DS$ irrespective of whether score distributions in $CS$ are different for demographic groups, we argue that this meets the conditions for luck-egalitarian EO and place it into that category.
+The method is concerned with pre-existing biases that lead to a biased observation process and\revv{, ultimately, }to disparate exposure distributions. \revv{Under the assumption that the goal of the competition is to make future prospects comparable, this is consistent with luck-egalitarian \eop. } This method is agnostic to ``true'' score distributions and optimizes for equal exposure in decision space $DS$ irrespective of whether score distributions in $CS$ are different for demographic groups. \revv{For this reason, we argue that the mechanism is consistent with conditioning the qualification score on morally irrelevant characteristics (\ie group membership), and place it into the category of luck-egalitarian \eop.} Figure~\ref{fig:in-proc:deltr} and Table~\ref{tbl:method-summary_ir} summarize our analysis.

-\spara{Algorithm.} The algorithm incorporates its unfairness measure into the objective function of a list-wise learning algorithm, namely ListNet~\cite{cao2007learning}, such that the algorithm optimizes simultaneously for an accuracy metric $L$ and an unfairness metric for two groups $\unfairnessOnePara{\predScore}$: with
+\spara{Algorithm.} The algorithm incorporates its unfairness measure into the objective function of a list-wise learning algorithm, namely ListNet~\cite{cao2007learning}, \revv{to simultaneously optimize} for an accuracy metric $L$ and an unfairness metric for two groups $\unfairnessOnePara{\predScore}$: with

 where $\group{0}$ denotes the non-protected group and $\group{1}$ the protected one.
-The squared hinge loss ensures an asymmetric metric, i.e. unfairness is only detected, if the protected group receives less exposure than the non-protected group, but not vice versa.
+The squared hinge loss \revv{is asymmetric to detect unfairness only} if the protected group receives less exposure than the non-protected group, but not vice versa.
 The optimization problem is solved using gradient descent.